-As evidence of track record in research, Senior Scientists will be asked to provide details of career journal articles; books, reports or patents; and conference presentations.
+Has evidence of track record in research.
+Clinician Scientists will be asked to provide the details of top career journal articles; books, reports or patents; and conference presentations.
+In particular, highlight the relevance to this application.
 In addition, details of any funding awarded to previous projects will also be requested.
-To assess track record relative to opportunity, Senior Scientists will be asked about any significant career disruptions or clinical responsibilities that could reasonably be considered to have had an impact on the Senior Scientists research track record over the previous ten years.
+To assess track record relative to opportunity, Clinician Scientists will be asked about any significant career disruptions or clinical responsibilities that could reasonably be considered to have had an impact on research track record over the previous ten years.